Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Introduction

 However, it is crucial that mechanistic interpretability methods avoid telling `just-so' stories that are completely divorced from the internal workings of the model.
 To clarify what this means exactly, we need a common language for explicating and comparing methodologies, and for precisifying core concepts.
 We submit that the theory of \emph{causal abstraction} provides this common language.

-In some ways, studying modern deep learning models is like studying the weather or an economy: they involve large numbers of densely connected `microvariables' with complex, non-linear dynamics.
+In some ways, modern deep learning models are like the weather or an economy: they involve large numbers of densely connected `microvariables' with complex, non-linear dynamics.
 One way of reining in this complexity is to find ways of understanding these systems in terms of higher-level, more abstract variables (`macrovariables').
 For instance, the many microvariables might be clustered together into more abstract macrovariables.
-A number of researchers have been exploring theories of causal abstraction, providing a mathematical framework for causally analyzing a system at multiple levels of detail \citep{Chalupka,Rubinstein2017,BackersHalpern2019,beckers20a,Rischel, Massidda2023}.
+A number of researchers have been exploring theories of causal abstraction, providing a mathematical framework for causally analyzing a system at multiple levels of detail \citep{Chalupka,Rubinstein2017,BackersHalpern2019,beckers20a,Rischel, Massidda2023, massidda2024learning}.
 These methods tell us when a high-level causal model is a simplification of a (typically more fine-grained) low-level model.
-To date, causal abstraction has been used to analyze weather patterns \citep{chalupka2016}, human brains \citep{Dubois2020PersonalityBT,Dubois2020CausalMO}, and deep learning models \citep{Chalupka:2015, geiger-etal:2020:blackbox, geiger2021causal, hu22b, Geiger-etal:2023:DAS, Wu:Geiger:2023:BDAS}.
+To date, causal abstraction has been used to analyze weather patterns \citep{chalupka2016}, human brains \citep{Dubois2020PersonalityBT,Dubois2020CausalMO}, physical systems \citep{Kekic2023}, batteries \citep{Zennaro23}, epidemics \citep{Dyer2023}, and deep learning models \citep{Chalupka:2015, geiger2021causal, hu22b, Geiger-etal:2023:DAS, Wu:Geiger:2023:BDAS}.

-A shortcoming of existing theory is that macrovariables cannot be represented by quantities formed from overlapping sets of microvariables.
+Macrovariables will not always correspond to sets of microvariables.
 Just as with neural network models of human cognition \citep{Smolensky1988a}, this is the typical situation in mechanistic interpretability, where high-level concepts are thought to be represented by modular `features' distributed across individual neural activations \citep{Harradon:2018,olah2020zoom, huang2024ravel}.
 For example, the linear subspaces of activation space learned from distributed alignment search \citep{Geiger-etal:2023:DAS} and the output dimensions of sparse autoencoders \citep{bricken2023monosemanticity, Cunningham:2023} are features that are distributed across overlapping sets of neural activations.

 Our first contribution is to extend the theory of causal abstraction to remove this limitation, building heavily on previous work.
 The core issue is that typical hard and soft interventions replace variable mechanisms entirely, so they are unable to isolate quantities distributed across overlapping sets of microvariables.
 To address this, we consider a very general type of intervention---what we call \textit{interventionals}---that maps from old mechanisms to new mechanisms.
 While this space of operations is generally unconstrained, we isolate special classes of interventionals that form \textit{intervention algebras}, satisfying two key modularity properties.
 Such classes can essentially be treated as hard interventions with respect to a new (`translated') variable space.
 We elucidate this situation, generalizing earlier work by \cite{Rubinstein2017} and \cite{BackersHalpern2019}.